jimthompson5802/gh_copilot/codex/generate_documentation/documentation_dir/large_module_sequence_encoders.md

 The method returns a dictionary containing the encoder output and the encoder output state.
 The encoder output is the hidden sequence, and the encoder output state is the final state of the recurrent layer stack.

 ## Class **`StackedTransformer`** Overview
-The `StackedTransformer` class is a subclass of `SequenceEncoder` and represents a stacked transformer model for sequence encoding.
-It takes in various parameters to configure the model, such as the maximum sequence length, whether to use embeddings, the vocabulary, the representation type (dense or sparse), the size of the embeddings, whether the embeddings are trainable, pretrained embeddings, and more.
+The `StackedTransformer` class is a subclass of `SequenceEncoder` and represents a stacked transformer model.
+It is used for encoding input sequences, such as text, into a fixed-length representation.

-The class initializes the model by setting the configuration parameters and creating the necessary layers and modules.
-It includes an embedding layer (`TokenAndPositionEmbedding`) to map the input sequence into embeddings, a projection layer (`nn.Linear`) to project the embeddings to the hidden size, a transformer stack (`TransformerStack`) to process the hidden sequence, a sequence reducer (`SequenceReducer`) to reduce the output sequence, and an optional fully connected stack (`FCStack`) for further processing.
+The class has various parameters that can be set during initialization, including the maximum sequence length, whether to use embeddings, the size of the embeddings, the number of transformer layers, the hidden size, the number of attention heads, the output size, and various other parameters related to the architecture and configuration of the model.

-The `forward` method of the class takes the input sequence and optional mask as input and performs the following steps:
+The `StackedTransformer` class implements the `forward` method, which takes an input sequence tensor and an optional mask tensor as input.
+It performs the following steps:

-1. Embeds the input sequence if embeddings are enabled.
+1. If embeddings are enabled, the input sequence is mapped to embeddings using the `embed_sequence` module.
-2. Projects the embedded sequence to the hidden size if necessary.
+2. If necessary, the embeddings are projected to the hidden size using a linear layer.
-3. Passes the hidden sequence through the transformer stack.
+3. The projected embeddings are passed through the stacked transformer layers using the `transformer_stack` module.
-4. Reduces the output sequence if reduction is enabled.
+4. If specified, the output of the transformer layers is reduced along the sequence length dimension using the `reduce_sequence` module.
-5. Passes the reduced sequence through the fully connected stack if applicable.
+5. If specified, the reduced output is passed through a stack of fully connected layers using the `fc_stack` module.
-6. Returns the final encoder output.
+6. The final output is returned as a dictionary with the key "encoder_output".

 Overall, the `StackedTransformer` class provides a flexible and configurable implementation of a stacked transformer model for sequence encoding.